SamuelZheng11/Optimal-Task-Scheduling/README.md

 The final jar to be marked is called "Planning and Notes for Project" under the code section

 Communication between teams mainly happend either in person or electronically, meeting discussion can be found inside the "Planning and Notes for Project" folder.
 Plans, decisions and background research can also be found inside that folder

+## Common issues
+if the build is not running properly try refreshing the Gradle build menu (caches from other programs could be preventing the build from working)